ehouse/kackle/src/blog/why-i-use-cloudflare.md

 title: Why I use Cloudflare
 author: Ethan House
 date: September 19, 2013
+summary: Why I recently started using CloudFlare and why you should too!
 ---

 A [friend](http://worrbase.com/) of mine recently showed me a service called